variantstudios/greeleydowntown.com/pages/more/dda-board-directors/index.md

 ---
 layout: page
 title: DDA Board of Directors
-subtitle: 'Downtown Development Authority (DDA) Board of Directors meetings take place the 3rd Thursday of each month at 7:30 am.
+description: 'Downtown Development Authority (DDA) Board of Directors meetings take place the 3rd Thursday of each month at 7:30 am.
 These meetings are held in the conference room on the 3rd Floor of the Chase Tower (822 7th Street) and are open to the public.'
 header_image_path: 'https://unsplash.it/1400/600/?random'
-sub-nav: about
+sub-nav: more
-permalink: /about/dda-board-directors/
+permalink: /dda-board-directors/
 ---